Am I exempt from the 'finance requirement', or will I have to show a certain amount of money?

 How to meet the 'finance requirement' if you are not exempt

-If you will receive official financial sponsorship from your government, or an international sponsorship agency
+If you will receive official financial sponsorship from your government, or an international sponsorship agency:

-If your sponsorship covers all of your tuition fees and living costs (i.e. at least £1,023 per month of your course) please skip the rest of this section and go to section 7.
-If your official financial sponsorship does not cover all of your tuition fees, or all of your living costs (i.e. less than £1,023 per month), then you will need to cover the shortfall with your own funds as below.
+If your official financial sponsorship does not cover all your tuition fees, or all of your living costs (less than £1,023 per month, or £1,136 per month if you apply on or after 2 January 2025), then you will need to cover the shortfall with your own funds as below.

-You need to use the OANDA website to convert them into pounds sterling (GBP).
 The Home Office uses the exchange rate on the date of your visa application to determine the amount of funds.
 You need to consider this if your currency is fluctuating against sterling at the time of your application.
-If this is the case it is safer to hold more money than is required to guard against a possible depreciation of your currency against the pound at the time of your application.
+If this is the case it is safer to hold more money than required to guard against a depreciation of your currency against the pound at the time of your application.

 If you have already paid money to the university for your tuition fees or halls of residence

 You can deduct any tuition fees, including your tuition fee deposit, you have already paid to the university before you make the visa application from the amount of money you require.
-For example, in the example above if your tuition fees are £15,000 per year and you have already paid the tuition fee deposit of £5,000 then you will need to have at least £21,207 (£12,000 for fees plus £9,207 for living costs).

-Payments for university halls of residence but not privately rented accommodation can also be reduced from the total amount you need to show for your maintenance but only up to a maximum of £1,334.
-For example, even if you have paid £4,000 towards your halls of residence you can only reduce the living costs you require by £1,334 from £9,207 to £7,873.
+Payments for university halls of residence but not privately rented accommodation can also be reduced from the total amount you need to show for your maintenance, but only up to a maximum of £1,334 (£1,483 if you apply on or after 2 January 2025).

 Please note that although the university does accept payment of tuition fees by instalments, the Home Office requires the balance of the fees that you owe to be shown in your account, regardless of any arrangements you make with the university to pay fees in instalments.